cpp-tutor/learnmoderncpp-tutorial/09-classes-friends-and-polymorphism.md

 * A second constructor for `Person` taking only a `std::chrono::year_month_day` has been added.
 Setters can be used later to initialize or modify the other three member variables, which are left defaulted by this constructor (empty for the two `std::string`s and `false` for the `bool`).

-* A `virtual` destructor has been added to `Person`; if you remember one thing about inheritance, it should be that base classes need a virtual destructor.
+* A `virtual` destructor has been added to `Person`; a key C++ concept is that base classes often need a virtual destructor.
 This is so that any heap objects of type `Student` or `Employee` assigned to a pointer of type `Person*` (including use of smart pointers), the correct destructor of the **derived** class can be found and thus called, avoiding memory leaks.

 * The `getName()` function returns the name(s) provided by either the constructor or the setter(s) as a single `std::string`, ordered according to the member variable `familynamefirst`.
-(I hope this attempt at cultural inclusion doesn't offend anyone!)
+(Hopefully this attempt at cultural inclusion doesn't offend anyone!)

 * The member variable `dob` is declared `protected:`, the other three are `private:`, as before.